James Blackburn (architect): Work in Tasmania

+Work in Victoria

 In April 1849, Blackburn sailed from Tasmania with his wife and ten children to start a new life in Melbourne.
 In May Blackburn was aware of the polluted water pumped from Yarra River for sale directly causing a death rate of 20 per week.
-He proposed a red gum pipe could be introduced at the corner of Flinders and Elizabeth streets as an allotment.
-The water would be directed to a tank and filtered to remove the pollutant before being sold to the public.
-In July 1853, the construction of St Mark’s Church, began to designs by Blackburn and his son, also called James.
+Engaged initially by the Corporation of the City of Melbourne, in 1853 Blackburn submitted plans to the newly-appointed Board of Sewers and Water Supply and proposed that a red gum pipe could be introduced at the corner of Flinders and Elizabeth streets as an allotment.
+The water would be directed to a tank and filtered to remove the pollutant before being sold to the public; and hence, the establishment a dam across the Plenty River to form the Yan Yean Reservoir.

+In July 1853, the construction of St Mark's Church in Fitzroy, began to designs by Blackburn and his son, also called James.

 Due to the pollution of the Yarra River, Blackburn submitted a report to the Council in August 1851 suggesting to bring water to Melbourne using gravity from the upper reaches of Plenty River.
 However, this proposal was declined and another scheme was chosen.
-Clement Hodgkinson, who had also suggested a scheme, studied Blackburn’s proposal and said: "After visiting the ground I have much pleasure in giving my humble testimony as to the care, industry and engineering talent displayed by Mr Blackburn."
+Clement Hodgkinson, who had also suggested a scheme, studied Blackburn's proposal and said: "After visiting the ground I have much pleasure in giving my humble testimony as to the care, industry and engineering talent displayed by Mr Blackburn."
 The Government accepted the recommendation and the work was carried out.

+Death and legacy

 At the age of 51, James Blackburn died from typhoid, the same sickness which killed four of his sons and a daughter.

 The Melbourne suburb of Blackburn may have been named after him.